entzmingerc/drumcrow/README.md

 | `CROW.C3 X Y Z` | 1-4 Channel | V -10 ...
 V 10 <br> Note <br> TT Value | V -10 ...
 V 10 <br> Amplitude <br> TT Value | Set note, set amplitude, then retrigger envelopes <br> Only Trigger AMP ENV and FREQ ENV if passed attack stage <br> Note typically V -2 ...
 V 8 <br> Amplitude usually V 0 ...
 V 10|

 CROW.C3 X Y Z = (channel) (note) (amplitude)
 Set note.
 Set amplitude.
 Trigger envelopes.
 Sequence notes using TT patterns, random values, and so on.
 Some synth models change tone depending on note.
-Mix oscillators using volume parameter, sequence velocity, set to 0 to mute.
-Set all Amplitude modulation to zero as well if volume is still heard.
+Mix oscillators using volume parameter, set to 0 to mute.
+Set all Amp modulation `2` type parameters to zero as well if volume is still heard while trying to mute.

 ### Note "values"
 CROW.C3 note value V 0 from teletype translates to the musical note C2.
 CROW.C3 note range using teletype is `V -10 ...
 V 0 ...
 V 10` which translates to the numbers -16384 to 0 to +16384 inside teletype.
 CROW.C3 is compatible with N and VV voltage commands from teletype.
 Teletype CV only outputs 0 to 10V.
 Thus, setting note with `CROW.C1 111` maps the actual voltage at crow input (range 0 to 10 volts) to the same range of musical notes as the teletype value V -10 to V 10 range covers.
 Try sequencing notes using teletype and CROW.C3.